akanadocs/docs-test/sp/platform-monitoring.md

   echo "Database monitor is OK";
 fi
 ```
-This script can be put in a CRON job, set to run every 5 minutes as follows:
+This script can be put in a cron job, set to run every 5 minutes as follows:

 ```
 # crontab -l